jeremyfelt/Youtube-Favorite-Video-Posts/readme.txt

 1. An overview of the YouTube Favorite Video Posts settings screen.

 == Changelog ==
+= 1.0 =

+* Add filters to allow other themes and plugins to change the post content and title before saving
+* Allow the selection of any registered interval for Cron tasks
+* Better internationalization, everything is now attached to the youtube-favorite-video-posts text domain
+* Better handling of events when Youtube name has not yet been provided
+* Code cleanup, move everything to a class
+* Front and back end documentation cleanup
+* Confirmed support for upcoming WordPress 3.4 release

 = 0.3 =

 * Because of the default SimplePie cache, new items were only being pulled every 12 hours (at the least).
 Modified to make this feed fresh for every check.